juren53/HST-Metadata/Process/Embed IPTC tags into TIFF images.md

 # Embed IPTC tags into TIFF images

-Using the CSV file output from HST PDB, run the Python3 program write-tags-from-csv.py from the Windows CMD window:
+Using the CSV file output from HST PDB, run the Python3 program, write-tags-from-csv.py, from the Windows CMD window:
 ```
 python3 write-tags-from-csv.py
 ```